FBI Says It Thwarted A Planned Terrorist Attack By A Military Vet in Los Angeles Area

 A U.S. Army veteran with experience fighting in Afghanistan conspired to stage a terrorist attack on a planned white supremacist rally with the intent of inflicting mass casualties in the Los Angeles area, according to federal prosecutors.

-Mark Steven Domingo, 26, was arrested last Friday as he was receiving what he believed was a live bomb that he intended to detonate at a Long Beach rally scheduled for Sunday.
+Mark Steven Domingo, 26, was arrested last Friday after he received what he believed was a live bomb that he intended to detonate at a Long Beach rally scheduled for Sunday.
 In fact, the supposed improvised explosive device was delivered to Domingo by an undercover law enforcement officer.

 Domingo is charged with providing and attempting to provide material support to terrorists.